codio/knowledge/source/instructors/authoring/assessments/edit-assessment-points.rst

 2. Then click **"View Existing Assessments"** in the bottom right corner to view the list of all assessments.

-3. Click the assessment to open it and modify the points.
+3. Modify the point value in the box to the left of the assessment you want to update.

    .. image:: /img/assessmentpoints.png
       :alt: Edit Assessment Points